Baillie Gifford European Growth Trust PLC Acquires Own Shares - TipRanks.com

 More about Baillie Gifford European Growth Trust PLC GBP

 Baillie Gifford European Growth Trust PLC is an investment company focused on European markets.
-It primarily deals with the acquisition and management of securities, aiming to provide growth opportunities for its stakeholders.
+It primarily deals with acquiring and managing securities to provide growth opportunities for its shareholders.